 When will new nonprofit insurance co-ops be available in my area?
 How will they work?

 The new insurance co-ops are not mandated, but are encouraged.
-A new program will encourage the development of nonprofit, member-run cooperatives in each state and the federal government has awarded 3.8 billion in loans for startup costs and grants to help meet solvency requirements through July 1, 2013.
+A new program will encourage the development of nonprofit, member-run cooperatives in each state.
 An advisory board was named in 2010 to help the government make decisions on offering loans and grants to start new co-ops; priority will be given to entities that offer statewide coverage.
 Starting January 1, 2014, co-ops will have to meet the same standards as other insurers to sell health plans through the exchanges.

 Setting up a co-op can be time consuming.
 Private co-op health plans have been established in some states and have generally taken a number of years to set up.
 These new entities can’t be an existing insurer or a government entity.
 Loans and grants may help speed up the process.

-The bottom line: It will be up to parties in California to take the initiative to set up an insurance co-op with federal support and funding.
+The bottom line: It will be up to parties in the states to take the initiative to set up an insurance co-op with federal support and funding.
 Find more information here.